CraigHoffmann/water-meter-reader/README.md

 ## Firmware

 The Arduino IDE was used to develop and program the code.
 If you have used this before with the ESP8266 devices you should have no problems.
-If you're new to this then there are 100's of pages on the internet detailing how to setup the environment and program devices - I suggest you start by looking for one that suits your level of background knowledge.
+If you're new to arduino or ESP8266's then there are hundreds of pages on the internet detailing how to setup the environment and program devices - I suggest you start by looking for one that suits your level of background knowledge to get up to speed.

+If you want the temperature sensor functionality then the **DallasTemperature** and **OneWire** libraries need to be installed in the IDE.

 ## Case

-The cover had been broken off the meter for years so I decided to make a new 3D printed cover that doubled as the case for the sensor.
+My water meter cover had been broken off for years so I decided to make a new 3D printed cover that doubled as the case for the sensor.
+I  The lid is "keyed" with the old lid hinge mounting so that the sensor is always aligned to the rotating dial.
+Files are available in the github repository to download and print your own.

 If you don't have access to a 3D printer you could probably use the bottom of a plastic container or tin - anything that fits snug over the meter to keep the sensor aligned to the dial.

-The case is a 3D printed case that doubles as a lid for the meter.
-Files are available in the github repository todownload and print your own.
+Use your imagination and maker skills.

 ## Setup